Beara Way – 7 Days

 - Day 1 / Travel to Adrigole

 Arrive at Cork or Dublin Airport and take public transport to Adrigole.
 It may be also possible to arrive in Shannon or Kerry Airport but this will depend on your time of arrival.
 Please check with Footfalls before you book your flights.

 - Day 2 / Adrigole to Castletownbere

 The trail today offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
 You will be walking along a trail that flanks the southern slopes of Hungry Hill, the highest mountain on the peninsula.
 You will pass Park Lough and continue through Comnagapple Glen, ending your walk today in Castletownbere.

 - Day 3 / Beara Island (Ferry to and from the island)

-- Day 4 / Castletownbere to the village of Eyries
+- Day 4 / Castletownbere to the village of Eyeries

 The trail today takes you out of Castletownbere following quiet country roads and passing Derrenataggart Stone Circle, one of the finest megalithic monuments on the peninsula.
-A steady ascent takes you to a saddle between Knockoura and Miskish where you have the option to shorten your day down to 13 km / 8 miles by crossing the centre of the Peninsula to Aughbrack and or continue on the trail through the charming village of Allihies and over the spine of the peninsula to Eyeries.
-You will stay overnight in Eyeries.
+A steady ascent takes you to a saddle between Knockoura and Miskish where you have the option to shorten your day down to 13 km/8 miles by crossing the centre of the Peninsula to Aughbrack and or continue on the trail through the charming village of Allihies and over the spine of the peninsula to Eyeries.

 - Day 5 / Eyeries to Lauragh